remoteintech/remote-jobs/company-profiles/happybearsoftware.md

 ## Office Locations

-We don't have any physical office but you're always invited to share a coworking or coffee shop with one (or more) of us!
+We don't have any physical office but you're always invited to share a coworking space or coffee shop with one (or more) of us!

 ## How to apply